-The COVID-19 quarantine is a great opportunity to clean out closets and attics.
+The holidays are a great opportunity to clean out closets and attics.
 For writers, rummaging through yesterdays can generate new ideas for creative projects—like using that stack of steamy love letters from an ex-boyfriend.
 Or maybe a few nasty grams from an irate neighbor over the pruning of a tree.

 As I mentioned above, there are exceptions.